 The Resource page contains high-level metrics about this resource like throughput, latency, error rate, and a breakdown of the time spent on each downstream service from the resource.
 In addition, it contains the specific traces that pass through the resource and an aggregate view of the spans that make up these traces.

 1d One Day.
 Scroll down to the Traces table and sort it by duration, hover over over the top trace in the table and click View Trace

-The Flamegraph is a great way of identifying the precise piece of your stack that is erroneous or very latent.
-Errors are marked with red highlights and duration is represented by the horizontal length of the span, so very long spans are the slow ones.
-Learn more about using the Flamegraph in the Trace View guide.
+The Flame graph is a great way of identifying the precise piece of your stack that is erroneous or latent.
+Errors are marked with red highlights and duration is represented by the horizontal length of the span, meaning long spans are the slowest ones.
+Learn more about using the Flame graph in the Trace View guide.